Legacies (TV series)

-Legacies is an American fantasy drama television series, created by Julie Plec, that premiered on The CW on October 25, 2018.
-A spinoff of The Originals, it is part of The Vampire Diaries Universe, and features characters from both that series and its predecessor, The Vampire Diaries.
+Legacies is an American fantasy drama television series, created by Julie Plec, that aired from October 25, 2018, to June 16, 2022, on the CW.
+A spinoff of The Originals, it is part of The Vampire Diaries Universe, and features characters from both The Originals and its predecessor, The Vampire Diaries.
 Danielle Rose Russell stars as the 17-year-old Hope Mikaelson, continuing the role she originated in the fifth and final season of The Originals.
-Matt Davis also features prominently in the series, reprising his role as Alaric Saltzman from The Vampire Diaries.
+Matt Davis also stars in the series, reprising his role as Alaric Saltzman from The Vampire Diaries.
 In May 2022, it was announced that the fourth season would be its final season.

 Premise

-Legacies follows Hope Mikaelson, the daughter of Klaus Mikaelson and Hayley Marshall, who is descended from some of the most powerful vampire, werewolf, and witch bloodlines.
-Two years after the events of The Originals, 17-year-old Hope attends the Salvatore School for the Young and Gifted.
-The school provides a haven where supernatural beings can learn to control their abilities and impulses.
+Legacies follows Hope Mikaelson, the daughter of Klaus Mikaelson and Hayley Marshall, who is descended from some of the most powerful ancient, original vampires, werewolf, and witch bloodlines.
+Two years after the events of The Originals, 17-year-old Hope attends the Salvatore School for the Young and Gifted, run by Alaric Saltzman and also attended by his twin witch daughters Lizzie and Josie Saltzman.
+The school provides a secret haven where supernatural beings can learn to control their abilities and impulses safe from the outside world.
+The institution is designed to educate and protect young supernatural beings, including vampires, witches, and werewolves.
+The series explores their challenges in mastering their powers, forming relationships, and confronting various magical creatures and threats along the way.